 CIS doesn’t necessarily progress to MS. It may forever remain an isolated event.

-If your MRI detected MS-like lesions, there’s a 60 to 80 percent chance that you’ll have another flare-up and an MS diagnosis within a few years.
+According to the National Multiple Sclerosis Society, if your MRI detected MS-like brain lesions, there’s a 60 to 80 percent chance that you’ll have another flare-up and an MS diagnosis within several years.

-If the MRI didn’t find MS-like lesions, the chance of developing MS within a few years is about 20 percent.
+If the MRI didn’t find MS-like brain lesions, the chance of developing MS within several years is about 20 percent.

 Repeat flare-ups of disease activity is characteristic of MS.